rammewerk/router/README.md

 Rammewerk Router
 ====

 Rammewerk Router is a **lightweight**, **high-performance PHP router** designed for modern applications.
 It prioritizes **fast route resolution, minimal overhead**, and a straightforward setup.
-Built for **PHP 8.4**, it uses an **attribute-only routing approach** for clean, declarative route definitions.
+Built for **PHP 8.4**, it uses an * *attribute-only routing approach** for clean, declarative route definitions.

+An `AGENTS.md` file is now included to get AI Agents faster up to speed.

 With **minimal configuration** required, Rammewerk Router is **easy to set up** while offering powerful features like type-safe parameters, dependency injection, and middleware.
 It provides **just the right amount of structure** without unnecessary complexity - delivering performance and flexibility in a simple, intuitive package.

 #### Key Features: